alierkanimrek/rplexusdocs/_pages/getting-started.md

 ---

 ## Overview
-Rplexus is based on a very simple philosophy.
+Rplexus has a very simple philosophy.
 You can create your client easy 4 steps below.

 Rplexus is a central server between devices.
-In Rplexus terminology, each client is called Node and they connect to the server with a small application.
-So multiple client software can run on one device.
+In Rplexus terminology, each client is called Node and a client connects to the server with a small application.
+Multiple client application can run on one device.

 **Node = Client**